C. 1D radiative-convective model up previous next

 (C.4)

 where is the surface temperature, is the surface atmospheric temperature. is the atmospheric thermal diffusion coefficient, is the atmospheric kinematic viscosity, The values of and are 8×10-4 m2sec-1 and 1×10-3 m2sec-1 (Gierasch and Goody, 1968).
-The sensible heat flux is 0 when the surface temperature is larger than the surface atmospheric temperature.
+The sensible heat flux is 0 when the surface atmospheric temperature is larger than the surface temperature.

 A numerical simulation of thermal convection in the Martian lower atmosphere.